jeffpar/pcjs/software/pcx86/sys/dos/compaq/3.10/README.md

 	(C) Copyright COMPAQ Computer Corp.
 1982,83,84,85
 	(C) Copyright Microsoft Corp.
 1982,82,83,84,85

-which is *identical* to the newer 1986 release.
+which is *identical* to all the other 3.10 releases.
 And most of the files are identical, so from a MS-DOS functionality standpoint, there was no difference between these releases.

 Also of interest, this disk contains two COMPAQ ENHDISK drivers: